npc-nu/npc-nu.github.io/projects/acesyri.md

 Target group:  PhD students, young researchers, heads of higher education institutions, university lecturers and administration

-Project goals and objectives:
+<h4>Project goals and objectives:</h4>

-    To improve the research conditions of young researchers in Kazakhstan To provide an innovative infrastructure for international cooperation among young researchers and teaching staff of Kazakh and European universities
+- To improve the research conditions of young researchers in Kazakhstan
+- To provide an innovative infrastructure for international cooperation among young researchers and teaching staff of Kazakh and European universities
-    To provide electronic platform for PhD students to find consultants in domains related to their research areas outside of Kazakhstan and involve them in international projects
+- To provide electronic platform for PhD students to find consultants in domains related to their research areas outside of Kazakhstan and involve them in international projects

 Activities:

-    To provide the publication opportunity for young researchers in the framework of the CERES journal To provide the presentation venue for young researchers in special workshops organized by EU partners To use ACeSYRI portal for professional communication and cooperation.
+- To provide the publication opportunity for young researchers in the framework of the CERES journal
+- To provide the presentation venue for young researchers in special workshops organized by EU partners
+- To use ACeSYRI portal for professional communication and cooperation.

 Expected results:

-    The creation of long-term cooperation platform for Kazakh and EU universities The development of virtual online portal
+- The creation of long-term cooperation platform for Kazakh and EU universities
+- The development of virtual online portal
-    Conducting conferences,workshops, meetings to share the scientific experience of young reseachers
+- Conducting conferences,workshops, meetings to share the scientific experience of young reseachers

 Links: